microsoft/LightGBM/docs/Parameters.rst

     67
     ...

-For wrapper libraries like in Python and R, this information is provided as an array-like via the Dataset parameter ``group``.
+For wrapper libraries like in Python and R, this information can also be provided as an array-like via the Dataset parameter ``group``.

 ::